telenovelachuan/predictive_widget_maintenance/README.md

-A data science project on the widget maintenance dataset of ExampleCo, Inc to explore feature trends of its data generating system and predict the units that are mostly likely to fail.
+A data science project on the widget maintenance dataset to explore feature trends of its data generating system and predict the units failure probability and time sequence trends.

 ## Feature exploring